Elisabeth KeeganProgram Administrator for International Research

-Previously, Elisabeth worked as a Budget and Administrative Assistant at the USDA Human Nutrition Research Center on Aging at Tufts University.
-Before joining Tufts, Elisabeth worked as a grant support specialist, securing funding and overseeing grant implementation for a small NGO in Punta Gorda, Belize.
-She served as a Peace Corps Volunteer in Ukraine, where she organized and led a nation-wide youth leadership and civic engagement seminar series and summer forum.
+Previously, Elisabeth worked at the USDA Human Nutrition Research Center on Aging at Tufts University as a Budget and Administrative Assistant.
+Before joining Tufts, Elisabeth worked as grant support specialist, securing funding and overseeing grant implementation for a small NGO in Punta Gorda, Belize.
+She has also served as a Peace Corps Volunteer in Ukraine, where she taught English as a foreign language, and organized and led a nation wide youth leadership and civic engagement seminar series and summer forum.

 Originally from San Diego, Elisabeth has lived in the Boston area since 2013.

 Elisabeth joined the Feinstein International Center in May 2016 and is based in Boston, MA.